-A large element of the charm of Prague becomes clear by aimlessly strolling through the old winding quarters of the city, to marvel at the buildings, watch the people, and sniff out nice restaurants.
+A large element of the charm of Prague becomes clear by aimlessly strolling through the old winding quarters of the city to marvel at the buildings, watch the people, and sniff out nice restaurants.
 You could dine well here very cheaply, or very expensively also.
-What you would pay for a standard meal in neighboring Vienna would buy you a banquet in Prague, if you pick your restaurant shrewdly.
+You will pay for a standard meal in neighbouring Vienna to buy you a banquet in Prague if you pick your restaurant shrewdly.

 The meals with the best value are provided as special daily menus at lunchtimes (from 11:30-14:30).
 Deals are offered in the majority of restaurants, mainly aimed at local businessmen/women.
 Menus are often called business lunch menus.

-Look out for cons.
-Lots of restaurants pay more attention to swindling inexperienced visitors (and even local people) than they do to their food.
+Many restaurants pay more attention to swindling inexperienced visitors (and even local people) than they do to their food.
 Visitors are often served a less expensive meal than the meal they bought, presented with a “bespoke” price list menu, charged more for items they did not order, or short-changed.
-Make the effort to speak a few Czech words, because this will ensure you receive superior service.
+Make an effort to speak a few Czech words because this will ensure you receive superior service.
 Reject any menus without explicit and clear prices.
 Be wary of waiters inflating the bill.
 When you pay your bill, look closely at the items on it and check every line.
-Service charges are often added—in which case, there is no need to make a tip.
+Service charges are often added—in which case; there is no need to make a tip.
 Tax will always be included in the cost, so this should not be added later.

-Smoking in Restaurants: After the new smoking law which came into force in 2010, restaurants and pubs had to choose one of the following three labels to be displayed at the entrance to the premises: smoking allowed, smoking prohibited, or mixed.
+After the new smoking law, which came into force in 2010, restaurants and pubs had to choose one of the following three labels to be displayed at the entrance to the premises: smoking allowed, smoking prohibited, or mixed.
 The mixed label is used for places that have physically separated spaces for smokers and non-smokers.